Integrative Adaptive Therapy integrates and is informed by many therapies, orientations, and modalities.

 Our affinity for the natural world is no accident.
 We evolved in it and we are of it; we are biophilic social primates.
 The ecopsychological aspect of my practice is multifaceted.
 When possible and mutually desired, sessions can be held in nature.
 (My office is located on 8 acres with a stream, creek, and woods; Lake Minnewaska is five minutes away.)

 Not only is a natural environment healing in and of itself, but such a setting can lend a deep support and container for the session.
 Additionally, nature can sometimes provide insights into the unconscious or offer clients an aha moment, both of which are expeditious paths toward healing.
+I do walking/jogging sessions when appropriate.
+See https://www.runwalktalk.com to learn about the benefits of such.

 “It has been said that in this life we have two “walks.”
 The first is our survival walk.
 Our survival walk consists of all the ways we keep our bodies going, put a roof over our heads, or find some worldly success.
 Our sacred walk, by contrast, is animated by a deeper yearning.
 This walk operates on a soul level; it is the walk that feels authentic, real, worthy, true, deep.
 It takes courage and heart to walk this path, especially in these disoriented times.
 In many ways, our culture does not want us to have a sacred walk.
 It would rather distract us in a thousand directions and keep us from knowing our deep selves and the depths of the world.